The Fifth Estate (band): The Fifth Estate

-The Fifth Estate toured with acts such as Count Five, The Electric Prunes, The Music Explosion, The Buckinghams, The Ronettes, Gene Pitney, The Lovin' Spoonful, The Turtles, The Byrds, The Easybeats.
-They also appeared on Upbeat with another Greenwich Village band, The Velvet Underground.
+The Fifth Estate toured with acts such as Count Five, the Electric Prunes, the Music Explosion, the Buckinghams, the Ronettes, Gene Pitney, the Lovin' Spoonful, the Turtles, the Byrds and the Easybeats.
+They also appeared on Upbeat with another Greenwich Village band, the Velvet Underground.

 In 1970, group members went off on different projects.
 Bill Shute released two albums with Lisa Null, The Feathered Maiden and Other Ballads (1977) and American Primitive (1980), and multiple albums with other collaborators.
 The band has since reformed and continue to perform and record.
-Their album Time Tunnel was recorded in 2010/11 and released on January 2, 2012.
+Their album Time Tunnel was recorded in 2010-2011 and released on January 2, 2012.
 It was produced with the assistance of and mixed by Shel Talmy.

 On September 19, 2012, The Fifth Estate - Anthology 1 was released by Fuel 2000/Universal Music Group.
 A double CD with a 20-page booklet and 40 songs, more than half the tracks were previously unreleased.

-In May, 2014, the German label Break-A-Way Records released a 14-song vinyl album of the band's early 1964 - 1966 material called I Wanna Shout!
+In May, 2014, the German label Break-A-Way Records released a 14-song vinyl album of the band's early 1964-1966 material called I Wanna Shout!

 On August 12, 2014, following the continued success of the 2012 Anthology 1 release, Fuel 2000 released a 14-song CD of new material, Take The Fifth.
 This album was also mixed and executive-produced by Shel Talmy.

+On April 4, 2025, the DEKO label released the Fifth Estate's new 15-song album THEN and NOW on vinyl, CD, and online.
+The Grammy-winning guitarist Paul Nelson, formerly of Johnny Winter's band, played on many of the tracks but died before its completion.